hunkim/VibeSoftwareEngineering/README.md

 ## 📊 Success Stories

-> *"Implementing the Vive Coding principles reduced our bug reports by 40% and increased our deployment frequency from weekly to daily.
+> *"Implementing the Vibe Coding principles reduced our bug reports by 40% and increased our deployment frequency from weekly to daily.
 The comprehensive approach helped our team think more systematically about quality."*
 >
 > **— Sarah Chen, Senior Engineering Manager at TechCorp**